giacomini/pf2021/labs/lab4/lab4.md

 nothing added to commit but untracked files present (use "git add" to track)
 $ git log
-fatal: your current branch 'main' does not have any commits yet
+fatal: your current branch 'master' does not have any commits yet
 ```

 Come possiamo notare, il fatto che i file del nostro progetto fossero già